 Vermouth Rosso (Sweet Red Vermouth) vs. Vermouth Blanco (Sweet White Vermouth) vs. Dry Vermouth

 Because vermouth is a wine and not a spirit, it oxidizes over time just like wine does.
-Quick refresher?
-Oxidization is not good.
-This means that the forgotten bar shelf is not the best place for it to be stored.
+This means the forgotten back bar shelf is not the best place for it to be stored.
 Experts recommend that you store it in the fridge and consume your open bottle within about 3 months.
-Since vermouth is often used in small quantities when making vermouth drinks keep that in mind when deciding what size bottle to buy.
+Since vermouth is often used in small quantities when making vermouth drinks, keep that in mind when deciding what size bottle to buy.
 Bigger is not always better.
-That being said, you could just increase your Manhattan and Martini habit or start drinking the best vermouth like a true European style drinker…straight!
+That being said, you could just increase your Manhattan and Martini habit or start drinking the best vermouth like a true European…straight!

 How to Enjoy Vermouth

 While most of us know vermouth in the context of Martinis or Manhattans, it’s much more versatile than those classics vermouth drinks alone.
 One of the simplest ways we like to enjoy it is with soda or tonic and an orange slice.
 However, truly great vermouth brands can be sipped on it’s own or over ice.
 In Spain, sweet red vermouth is often served straight with a slice of orange and an olive or two dropped in to offset the sweetness.
 It’s honestly one of my favorite aperitifs with a snack before dinner.
 So when it comes to vermouth, I always recommend taking a little sip straight before mixing it into a cocktail.
 You never know—you might forego the cocktail entirely!
 A great thing to keep in mind is that Vermouth is a great low ABV choice compared to many cocktails.
 When there are lots of weekend plans or parties ahead sticking to vermouth drinks can be a nice way to enjoy yourself while ensuring you still enjoy the morning after.